 Omitting a finishing knot and tucking the loose ends into the weave works for any end of a tug, but is the least resilient of the options.
 It’s simple, but less secure than a knot.
 On the plus side, it works at the completion end (or both ends if you’d like to use a temporary knot at the start of your weave).
 The better the tuck, the more secure.
 Fleece can be pushed (a small pointy object like the end of scissors or a pen can help) and/or pulled (needle or bent nosed pliers can help) to get the strands into place.
 Tucked?
 You can double check for security with a few stretch tests and repeat if/as needed.
 The ends might loosen or pull out from playing, but they can be tucked back into place.

-But that sad little stick is doggone boring looking compared to an easy to weave and more secure knotted end tug, isn’t it?
-I always knot th ends, unless I’m using the stick as part of a special shape, like our candy cane dog tug toy.
-There are comparison photos for stick methods at the end of that post if you’d like some more visuals.
-Given the choice, Humphrey will always choose the knot and tassel too, cheeky rascal!
+Now you have the scoop on different options for making stick end tug toys.
+But, in our humble spotty opinion, a sad little stick is doggone boring looking compared to an easy to weave and more secure knotted end tug, isn’t it?
+And the irresitable flutter of a tassel?
+No disrespect to any stick lovers out there, but I always knot the ends of our tugs unless I’m using the stick as part of a special shape, like our candy cane dog tug toy.
+Given a choice, Humphrey will always choose the tassel end too, cheeky rascal!

 Fancy Ends and Special Shapes for Dog Tug Toys